simai/ui-doc-template/source/docs/en/content/content-blade.md

 # Blade Templates & Partials

 One of the biggest benefits of a templating language is the ability to create reusable layouts and partials.
-Jigsaw gives you access to all the templating features and control structures of Blade that are available in Laravel (learn more about Blade layouts in the official Blade documentation).
+Docara gives you access to all the templating features and control structures of Blade that are available in Laravel (learn more about Blade layouts in the official Blade documentation).